lanriebad/NoteTaking/README.md

 6. Quick Link: Show a sidebar that will contain a list (toggle buttons) of all the labels.
 When a user clicks on a label, it will automatically filter out the notes assigned to that label.

-Every detail above was designed using Java, Spring boot, Angular Technology.
+Every detail above was designed using Java, Spring boot,postgresSQL Angular Technology.

 Here is the postman collection below: